 The Adverse Outcome Pathway (AOP) and Its Use to Support Regulatory Risk Assessment.
 Catherine Willett, Humane Society International, Jamaica Plain, MA.

 Overview and Case Studies to Demonstrate the Use of Integrated Approaches to Testing and Assessment (IATA) in Regulatory Risk Assessment.
 Maurice Whelan, European Commission Joint Research Centre, Ispra, Italy.

 PM11 AFTERNOON COURSE

-Wei Zheng, Purdue University School of Health Sciences, West Lafayette, IN; and Edward Levin, Duke University Medical Center, Durham, NC.
+Wei Zheng, Purdue University School of Health Sciences; and Edward Levin, Duke University Medical Center.